Achtung Baby: Berlin sessions

 U2 found that they were neither prepared nor well-rehearsed, and that their ideas were not evolving into completed songs.
 The group were unable to reach consensus during their disagreements and felt that they were not making progress.
 Bono and Lanois, in particular, had an argument that almost came to blows during the writing of "Mysterious Ways".
 During one tense session, Clayton removed his bass guitar and held it out to Bono, saying, "You tell me what to play and I'll play it.
 You want to play it yourself?
 Go ahead."
 With a sense of going nowhere, the band considered breaking up.
 Eno visited for a few days, and understanding their attempts to deconstruct the band, he assured them that their progress was better than they thought.
 By adding unusual effects and sounds, he showed that the Edge's pursuit for new sonic territory was not incompatible with Mullen's and Lanois' "desire to hold on to solid song structures".
 Ultimately, a breakthrough was achieved with the writing of the song "One".
 While working on "Sick Puppy"—an early version of "Mysterious Ways"—the Edge played two separate chord progressions sequentially on guitar at Lanois' encouragement, and finding inspiration, the group quickly improvised a new song that became "One".
 It provided reassurance and validated their long-standing "blank page approach" to writing and recording together.

 U2 returned to Dublin for Christmas, where they discussed their future together and all recommitted to the group.
 Listening to the tapes, they agreed their material sounded better than they originally thought.
 They briefly returned to Berlin in January 1991 to finish their work at Hansa.
-Reflecting on their time in Berlin, Clayton called the sessions a "baptism of fire" and said, "It was something we had to go through to realize what we were trying to get to was not something you could find physically, outside of ourselves, in some other city—that there was not magic to it and that we actually had to put the work in and figure out the ideas and hone those ideas down."
+Reflecting on their time in Berlin, Clayton called the sessions a "baptism of fire" and said, "It was something that we had to go through to realize that really, what we were looking for and what we were trying to get to was not something you could find physically, outside of ourselves, in some other city—that there was no magic to it.
+We had to actually just put the work in and figure out the ideas and hone those ideas down."
 Although just two songs were delivered during their two months in Berlin, the Edge said that in retrospect, working there had been more productive and inspirational than the output had suggested.
 The band had been removed from a familiar environment, providing what they described as a certain "texture and cinematic location", and many of their incomplete ideas would be revisited in the subsequent Dublin sessions with success.